What you need to know about the light at the end of the tunnel.

 Every COVID-19 Vaccine Question You’ll Ever Have, Answered

 Every.
 Single.
 One.
 If you don’t want to have to scroll through their whole list, check below to see if the answer is here.
-If it isn’t, dive in to Medium’s list and you’ll find it eventually.
+If it isn’t, dive in to CHOP’s list and you’ll find it eventually.

 Yes, breakthrough infections happen.